Roses are red, the Jews are a cult.

 Me: I'm training to breathe fire ;)

-For centuries, Japan’s feudal dictators, called Shoguns, enforced strict laws that kept people from leaving or entering the country.
-This practice isolated Japan from the rest of the world.
-By the middle of the 19th century, Japan’s isolationism was creating problems for the United States’ whaling industry whose ships needed coal, food, and water available in Japanese ports.
-And sailors who were shipwrecked on the coast of Japan needed protection from mistreatment.
 In November 1852, President Millard Fillmore sent an expedition to Japan to solve these problems.
-Led by Commodore Matthew C. Perry, the the expedition had both steam-powered and sail-powered warships and several hundred men.
+Led by Commodore Matthew C. Perry, the expedition had both steam-powered and sail-powered warships and several hundred men.
 Perry’s task was to persuade the Japanese to sign a treaty with the United States that would open Japanese ports and protect shipwrecked sailors.
 On July 8, 1853, the Perry expedition sailed into Edo Bay about thirty miles from the city of Edo (modern Tokyo).
-During talks with the Shogun’s representatives, the idea of a treaty was repeatedly rejected.
-But Perry didn’t give up.
-Finally, in February 1854, the Japanese agreed to negotiate a treaty.
-The Treaty of Kanagawa established peace between the two countries, opened two ports to U.S. shipping, and protected shipwrecked sailors.
-It was signed on March 31, 1854.
-Perry’s expedition also opened Japan to the rest of the world.
-Within two years, Japan signed similar treaties with Russia, Holland, and Britain.

-Q. How does an Isis terrorist practice safe sex?
+Q. How does an ISIS terrorist practice safe sex?

 A. He marks the camels that kick.

-My cousin: “how’s the lemonade stand supposed to run when ur at softball practice?!”
-Me: “lemonade stands can’t run, dufus.”
+My cousin: “How’s the lemonade stand supposed to run when you’re at softball practice?!”

 Teacher: Okay class, look at the person to the right of you and describe them with one word.